ezeisraeljohn/task_creation/README.md

-# Task Creation APP
+# Task Creation App

 ![Task Creation](task_creation.png)

-This is a Task Creation App that allows users to create tasks, assign tasks to users, and mark tasks as completed.
+The Task Creation App allows users to create tasks, assign them to users, and mark tasks as completed.
 The app is built with Django and Django REST Framework.

 ## Table of Contents